 - 23. Exceptions to the Quality Framework can be agreed on a case-by-case basis.
 Many of the University's programmes receive accreditation by Professional, Statutory and Regulatory Bodies (PSRBs).
 There may be occasions when the requirements of a PSRB for accreditation do not accord with the University Quality Framework.
-Such cases may become apparent during validation/re-validation of the programme or when a PSRB revises its own frameworks. - 24.
-Where an exception is required this should be proposed for approval to the University Education Committee (UEC) via its Quality Enhancement Sub-committee.
-If approved by UEC, a request is made to Senate to agree to meet the PSRB's requirements. - 25.
-If it is agreed by Senate that the PSRB's requirements should be met this agreement, together with the statement of the PSRB's requirements, is published in the relevant programme specification, the programme handbook and the exception to University regulations recorded in Senate minutes.
+Such cases may become apparent during validation of a new programme or when a PSRB revises its own frameworks. - 24.
+Where an exception is required, the programme team should liaise with the Head of Academic Policy and Governance, Directorate of Academic Performance, Quality and Governance to seek further advice and guidance on the process.
+Where applicable, a proposal will be submitted for consideration/approval by the University Education Committee (UEC) via its Quality Enhancement Sub-committee (QESC).
+In cases of